weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 > This section is more experimental!
 > In this case, the simple application setup made it possible to receive the same application behavior as before.
-> Larger apps may get more stale and shaky when detach without caution!
+> Larger apps may get increasingly stale and shaky when detach is called without caution!

 When you have called `detach` the components after initial rendering, this will produce the following numbers